 If you’re lucky enough to have a pet, then even if you’ll be missing human company this Christmas, you could still make the most of time with your loyal companion.
 Dogs especially will love your company this Christmas, and might even thrive off the undivided attention.

 So, if it’s just you and your pet this year, then why not plan your day with them in mind?
 New toys and tasty treats make great gifts for pets – and you could even wrap them up (safely of course), and let your four-legged friend have some fun opening them.

-With this in mind, it can be helpful to try to make the most of this one-on-one time you have with yourself, by spending it doing things that you enjoy, and that make you happy.
-While relationships with others are important, the most important relationship we will ever have, is the one we have with ourselves – so being kind to yourself, and showing yourself some love, could be the best present you give yourself this Christmas.
+With this in mind, it can be helpful to try to make the most of this one-on-one time with yourself by spending it doing things that you enjoy, and that make you happy.
+While relationships with others are important, the most important relationship we have is with ourselves – so being kind to yourself, and showing yourself some love, could be the best present you give yourself this year.

 Are you spending Christmas alone this year?
 Do you have any plans similar to those in this article?
 Or perhaps you have some additional ideas on things to do if you’re spending Christmas alone?
 Join the conversation on the community forum, or leave a comment below.